Looking for ways to make your photography business more visible online?

 2. Start Small, Start Right

-The very first thing that any photographer does is make a facebook business page, and an Instagram account, followed by more elsewhere.
-However, the trick is to stick with one initially and then use other platforms.
+The very first thing that any photographer does is make a Facebook business page, and an Instagram account, followed by more elsewhere.
+However, the trick is to find the platforms that work best for you and devote a little more energy there.

 Facebook already has thousands and thousands of photography pages, and a lot of good photographers do not get enough views, and their pages get lost this ocean of photography pages on Facebook.
 Both hobbyist and professionals have Facebook pages.